 - The space contains any other health or safety hazard.

 Per OSHA, if a confined space contains any of the above potential hazards, employers must:

 - Identify it as such (i.e. posting “danger confined spaces” signs or communicating through other means; and

 - Develop a written safety program outlining proper procedures for working in and around these spaces.

-One of the most essential parts of safety plans addressing confined spaces which contain any of the four hazards mentioned above is to draft an entry permit.
+One of the most essential parts of a safety plan to address a confined space with any of the four hazards identified above is to draft an entry permit to control and limit who can enter the space.
 OSHA regulations for confined space entry permits are notoriously dense.
 In fact, there are 14 specific criteria which must be met.
 This includes information about the:

 - Space being entered